Electromagnetic properties of the $D_{s1}^{+}(2460)$, $D_{s1}^{+}(2536)$, and their bottom partners in a molecular configuration: Theoretical Foundations

 \subsection{Hadronic formulation}

 The hadronic formulation of the correlation function is obtained by introducing a complete set of intermediate states matching the quantum numbers of the $T_Q$ states associated with the interpolating currents.
-The procedure is performed within the correlation function framework, and integration over the variable x is then applied, yielding:
+At this stage, after the necessary mathematical manipulations, the correlation function can be expressed as:

 The preceding expression highlights the necessity of providing explicit forms for the matrix elements involved in the correlation function.
 These elements, representing the overlap between the relevant hadronic states and the external electromagnetic field, are detailed below \cite{Brodsky:1992px}: